SAP/spartacus-docs/_pages/home/updating-to-version-2/updating-to-version-2.md

 - Your `@spartacus` libraries must include the `@spartacus/schematics` library.
 If you do not have the `@spartacus/schematics` library, add it to your `package.json` file in the `devDependencies` section, and set it to the same version as your other `@spartacus` libraries.
 Then run `yarn install`.

-- Spartacus 2.0 also requires Angular version 9.
+- Spartacus 2.0 requires Angular version 9.
 You must update Angular before updating Spartacus.
 For more information, see [Updating to Angular version 9](https://update.angular.io/).

-- If you are using `@nguniversal/express-engine` for Server Side Rendering implementation, you must also update it to version 9 with `ng update @nguniversal/express-engine@^9.1` before updating Spartacus.
+- If you are using `@nguniversal/express-engine` for your server-side rendering implementation, you must update it to version 9 before updating Spartacus.
+To update `@nguniversal/express-engine` to version 9, use the following command : `ng update @nguniversal/express-engine@^9.1`

 ## Updating Spartacus